Document management projects don't always run as expected. This article gives best practice suggestions to avoid the most common mistakes.

 What went wrong?
 Are those employees really ungrateful?
 Well, maybe John made some typical mistakes when launching the DMS in GrowBig.
 Let’s analyze those common mistakes in more detail and check which document management best practices could have helped avoid them.

-Mistake #1: Regarding the document management system (DMS) as an application instead of a platform
+Mistake #1: Seeing the document management system (DMS) as an application instead of a platform

 But hey, a DMS typically comes with a default application and user interface, no?
 Yes, that’s true.
 But the default application for a DMS only covers a very limited use case — typically project collaboration, such as in SharePoint and Alfresco — and it would be quite surprising if all your document management requirements can be efficiently accomplished with it.
 Just think about GrowBig’s need for contract management, where you would typically need to have the system notify you some period before the contract expiry date in order to stop or renew it.
 This kind of useful business feature would never be offered by default, but would need to be configured based on the platform features in the interest of creating a powerful contract management application.